mafifafm/pxt-microbit/docs/courses/csintro/making/activity.md

 ## Tour of Microsoft MakeCode

-* **Simulator**	 - on the left side of the screen, you will see a virtual micro:bit that will show what your program will look like running on a micro:bit.
+* **Simulator**	 - on the left side of the screen, you will see a virtual Ragga that will show what your program will look like running on a Ragga.
 This is helpful for debugging, and instant feedback on program execution.
 * **Toolbox** - in the middle of the screen, there are a number of different categories, each containing a number of blocks that can be dragged into the programming workspace on the right.
 * **Workspace** - on the right side of the screen is the Programming Workspace where you will create your program.
 Programs are constructed by snapping blocks together in this area.